Tuning the Weights: The Impact of Initial Matrix Configurations on Successor Features Learning Efficacy: Model and Methods

-As previously described \citep{dayan1993}, the key idea of the SR learning is that the value function (\ref{value_vanila}) can be decomposed in expected visiting occupancy and reward of the successor states $s'$ as the following equation:
+As proposed in literature \cite{dayan1993}, the central premise of SR learning lies in the decomposition of the value function (Eq. \ref{value_vanila}).
+It suggests that the value function can be decomposed into an expected visiting occupancy and reward of the successor states $s'$ as follows:

-where $\mathbb{I}(S_{i}=s')$ returns 1 when an agent visits the successor state $s'$ at time $t$, or 0 otherwise.
-Thus, $M(s, s')$ represents the discounted expectation of visitation to state $s'$ from state $s$; in other word, we can interpret $M(s, s')$ as transitional probability from state $s$ to $s'$.
+where $\mathbb{I}(S_{i}=s')$ yields a value of 1 when an agent visits the successor state $s'$ at time $t$; otherwise, it returns 0.
+Consequently, $M(s, s')$ represents the discounted expectation of visitation to the successor state $s'$ from the state $s$. $M(s, s')$ can be perceived as a comprehensive representation that integrates not only the immediate transition probabilities from state $s$ to state $s'$, but also the cumulative impact of the agent's policies and the array of potential future trajectories.
+This interpretation underscores the dynamism and predictive capacity of the SR, as it encapsulates the influence of the agent's decisions and environmental dynamics on future state visitations \cite{dayan1993}.

-The $M$ matrix can be learned as the SR agent can incrementally learn the value of the environment by temporal difference (TD) algorithm.
-Therefore, we can derive the following TD learning equation for the M matrix:
+The SR matrix $M$ can be incrementally learned by the agent through the use of the temporal difference (TD) learning algorithm.
+This approach allows the agent to continually update its understanding of the environment based on the difference between predicted and actual visitation.
+The specific TD learning equation for the SR matrix $M$ is derived as follows \cite{stachenfeld2017,dayan1993}: